johnkary/johnkary.net/source/about/index.md

 ---
 My [Now page](/now) contains what I am up to right now.

-I operate as Kary Software LLC, a remote-working contract and consultant software development business building custom software for clients in biomedical research, higher education and over-the-road trucking.
+I operate as Kary Software LLC, a remote-working software development business building custom software for clients in biomedical research, higher education and over-the-road trucking.

 Previously I worked in Kansas City, MO as a software engineer in the biomedical research field.
 An internal team built software used by